Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding

 Are You Ready for a Tortoise?

 There are several things to consider before acquiring a pet tortoise.
-This article focuses on the Leopard, but truly, this advice applies to any tort, turtle or tyrannosaur you're considering adopting.
+This article focuses on the leopard tortoise, but truly, this advice applies to any tort, turtle or tyrannosaur you're considering adopting.
 Run your finger down the checklist below, and if any items make you uncomfortable, reconsider or make the necessary adjustments.

 - This is a large species.
 It will take years to blossom into adulthood.
 However, one day it could weigh up to 40 kilograms.
 Can you provide a sufficiently big pen to make sure it gets exercise?